ueberdosis/tiptap/docs/src/docPages/installation.md

 })
 ```

-When you open the project in your browser, you should now see tiptap in action.
+Open your project in the browser and you should see tiptap.
+Good work!
 Time to give yourself a pat on the back.